 - 4 cups all purpose flour

 Gather the dough into a ball and place in a greased bowl.
 Cover with a towel and let rise for an hour.
 Gently deflate the dough and roll into a rectangle that is 16 x 12 inches in size.
-Spread butter across the dough surface then sprinkle the top with sugar.
+Spread the filling across the dough surface.

 Roll the long side of the dough, tucking it tightly as you go until you have one long log.
-Pinch the edges and cut the dough into 12 portions that is about an inch and a half in thickness.
-Lay the rolled portions in a 9 x 13 greased baking sheet.
-Let rise for 30 minutes.
+Pinch the edges and cut the dough into 12 portions that are about an inch and a half in thickness.
+Lay the rolled portions on a 9 x 13 greased baking sheet.
+(It can get a bit messy here due to the filling.
+Just reinforce the shape of the rolls as you place them on the pan) Let rise for 30 minutes.

-Preheat oven to 350 F. Bake the rolls for 17-20 minutes or until light brown.
-Spread the yema icing on top.
+Preheat oven to 350 F. Bake the rolls for 20-25 minutes or until light brown.
+Let the rolls cool slightly.
+Pour or spread the yema icing on top.

 Make the Yema Icing

 In a medium saucepan over medium heat, stir together condensed milk, milk, egg yolks, and salt.
 Cook the mixture while stirring constantly until it is smooth.
 Once the mixture becomes thick but still pourable, turn off heat and stir in the vanilla.